 This is the much-anticipated sequel to a short story where a young woman meets her twin flame so if you haven’t read Part I then click here to read it, otherwise enjoy this mind-bending and “out of this universe” story!

-Synopsis: Lexi and her twin flame Jamal take a powerful psychedelic that allows their souls to journey back into their past life and experience their relationship as brother and sister, which allows them to understand more about themselves, and so glad to have found each other once again.
+Synopsis: Lexi and her twin flame Jamal take a powerful psychedelic drug that allows their souls to journey back into their past life and experience their relationship as brother and sister, which allows them to understand more about themselves, and so glad to have found each other once again.

 by Kendall Beaver